Here’s our ultimate guide to the best indoor play in Singapore, mama!

 Amazonia, Great World City Mall #03-08, 1 Kim Seng Promenade, Singapore 237994, Tel: (+65) 6235 4522, www.amazoniafun.com

-This new ocean-themed indoor playground is getting raves from mamas for its colourful and engaging play spaces, including a ball pit, bouncy castles, tunnels and jungle gym.
+This ocean-themed indoor playground gets raves from mamas for its colourful and engaging play spaces, including a ball pit, bouncy castles, tunnels and a jungle gym.
 Babies under 11 months get free entry and unlimited play is available on weekdays, but be sure to check their website in advance, mamas, as it’s super-popular for birthday parties on the weekends.

 Aquarius Cove, 29 Carpenter Street, Level 5, Singapore 059923 (Located directly opp.
 Clarke Quay MRT

 Exit E & Clarke Quay Central), Tel (+65): 6532 5550, www.aquariuscove.com

 Sassy Mama fave the Infant and Toddler Atelier from Blue House International School has a location in UE Square (tucked away in the lobby of Shell House, just across from the shopping mall) along with the original leafy spot in Bukit Timah.
 Aimed at wee ones 6 months to 3 years, the newer location has unique features like a wind tunnel, a ceiling rainbow of colourful umbrellas, and a custom built light pod and magnet wall, all in a beautiful, sun-drenched space with floor-to-ceiling windows.
 Very un-mall-like!
 Both classes and drop-in sessions are guided by Reggio Emilia-trained experts.
 With its tranquil vibe and slow place of child-led play, this is a top pick for babies and toddlers.

 How much: $25 per child, with one accompanying adult; $40 per child, with two accompanying adults; drop-in rates for up to 2 hours of open play discovery time